-- Even with atomic ops, busy waiting is inefficient... - Recall from previous lecture: lock contention - Better to sleep until resource available - Dijkstra (THE, 1968) proposed semaphores - New type of variable - Initialized once to an integer value (default 0) - Supports two operations: wait() and signal() - Sometimes called down() and up() - (and originally called P() and V() ... blurk!) - Can be used for mutual exclusion with sleeping - Can also be used for condition synchronisation - Wake up another waiting thread on a condition or event - E.g., "There is an item available for processing in a queue"
+- Despite with atomic ops, busy waiting remains inefficient... - Lock contention with spinning-based solution wastes CPU cycles. - Better to sleep until resource available. - Dijkstra (THE, 1968) proposed semaphores - New type of variable - Initialized once to an integer value (default 0) - Supports two operations: wait() and signal() - Sometimes called down() and up() - (and originally called P() and V() ... blurk!) - Can be used for mutual exclusion with sleeping - Can also be used for condition synchronisation - Wake up another waiting thread on a condition or event - E.g., "There is an item available for processing in a queue"